2004 Espirito Santo Trophy

-The 2004 Espirito Santo Trophy took place 20–23 October at Rio Mar Country Club, on its River Course and Ocean Course, in Río Grande, Puerto Rico.
+The 2004 Espirito Santo Trophy was the 21st edition of the women's golf World Amateur Team Championship for the Espirito Santo Trophy.
+It took place from 20 to 23 October at the Rio Mar Country Club in Río Grande, Puerto Rico, utilizing both the River Course and the Ocean Course.

-It was the 21st women's golf World Amateur Team Championship for the Espirito Santo Trophy.

-The tournament was a 72-hole stroke play team event.
-There were 48 team entries, each with two or three players.

-Each team played two rounds at the River Course and two rounds at the Ocean Course in different orders, but all the leading teams played the fourth round at the Ocean Course.
-The best two scores for each round counted towards the team total.
+The tournament was a 72-hole stroke-play team event featuring 48 teams, each consisting of two or three players.
+Every team played two rounds on the River Course and two on the Ocean Course, with the leading teams playing the final round on the Ocean Course.
+The best two scores from each team per round counted toward the final total.

-Team Sweden won the Trophy for their first title.
-The silver medal was shared between team Canada and team United States, who finished tied second, three strokes back.
-Defending champion team Australia finished 16th and was never in contention to retain the title.
+Sweden won the trophy, securing their first title in the event.
+The silver medal was shared by Canada and the United States, who tied for second place, three strokes behind the champions.
+The defending champions, Australia, finished in 16th place.

 The individual title was shared between Julieta Granada, Paraguay, and Karin Sjödin, Sweden, whose score of 8-under-par, 280, was four strokes ahead of Jane Park, United States.